gvwilson/thirdbit/src/fiction/cloudherd/index.md

 about his own foolishness, clumsiness, or bad choices.
 Indy asked just enough questions to keep the stories coming, while Kulbinder's dry comments provoked protests of innocence and occasional snorts of laughter.
-As she table a tray bearing grilled slabs of cheese, fried onions, and boiled potatoes,
+As she set a tray bearing grilled slabs of cheese, fried onions, and boiled potatoes on the table,
 Noxy realized with a start that she was actually enjoying herself.
 The mood was only slightly dampened by the tiger sniffing at the cheese and then saying thank you,